 4. Drain potatoes.
 Rice them twice while they are still warm.

-5. Stir in the butter, salt, and cream.
+5. Stir in the butter, salt, sugar, and cream.
 Cover and chill overnight.

 6. The next day, knead flour into the potato mixture.
 I start with two cups and usually end up kneading in about three.
 You may need more or less.
 The lefse will have a more delicate texture if you add less flour.
 Once the dough is mostly incorporated, divide it into two parts for easier kneading.
 The dough should feel smooth, slightly elastic, and a little bit sticky but not too wet.